 President Barack Obama speaks at a campaign event at G. Richard Pfitzner Stadium, Friday, Sept.
 21, 2012, in Woodbridge, Va.
 (AP Photo/Carolyn Kaster)

-Despite a continuing gray economic sky and unrest in the Mideast, the president has edged ahead of Romney in polls in some of the most competitive states, including Iowa and Virginia, and forced Romney to redouble efforts in Florida and Ohio, without which he has little chance of becoming president.
+Despite a continuing gray economic sky and unrest in the Mideast, the president has edged ahead of Romney in some of the most competitive states, including Iowa and Virginia, and forced Romney to redouble efforts in Florida and Ohio — which he probably must win if he wants to be president.

 With about six weeks left before Election Day and early voting under way in some states, Romney faces a problematic map, a ticking clock and a campaign demeanor that has failed to click with many voters.